GLOBAL LNG-Asian prices rise on improved demand; spread with Europe narrows

 By Marwa Rashad

-LONDON, May 27 (Reuters) - Asian spot liquefied natural gas (LNG) prices were up this week on procurement activity by Japanese, Korean and Indian buyers, while players were waiting to see if the easing of lockdown in China would renew demand for spot cargoes.
+LONDON, May 27 (Reuters) - Asian spot liquefied natural gas (LNG) prices were up this week on some procurement activity by Japanese, Korean and Indian buyers, while players were waiting to see whether possible lockdown easing in China would renew demand for spot cargoes.

 This has accordingly narrowed the spread with European gas prices on the Dutch TTF hub, which went down as fears over significant supply cuts from Russia are easing.